 What happens when you combine a cheese lover with a passion for the planet?
 Yes, you've guessed it…

+From personal experience I’m aware, that the bulk of farmers are some of the most charitable, intelligent and hardworking people.
 But even the happiest cows still have a negative impact on the environment, putting our planet at risk for future generations.
 With the wealth of information now available to us about dairy farmings contribution to the warming of the planet, the time has come for a modern take on farming.

-Much like my grandparents back in 1957 we're also addressing the greatest issues facing humanity today - the warming of our planet.
+Much like my grandparents back in 1957 we're also addressing one of greatest issues facing humanity today - the warming of our planet.
 We're reimagining how we consume cheese.
 The mission is different, but the keys to success the same - dedication, partnerships, and real love and passion for what we're doing.